A complete list of memory card speeds and their in-camera performance as well as some great recommendations and a video record time chart.

 For Video

-The memory card size you’ll need for the A7rIV when recording video will depend on what format you are recording and how you plan on using the camera.
+The memory card size you’ll need for the A7rIV when recording video will depend on the format you are recording and how you plan to use the camera.

 There are a few details you should note.
 Take a look at the max bitrates.